Are you ready to get haunted in Wisconsin?

 Fall is officially here, and Inns around the state of Wisconsin are celebrating the vibrant colors and flavors of the season with their guests.
 Enjoy this beautiful change of seasons at Wisconsin State Parks, meandering along regional hiking and biking trails around the state, taking scenic drives, and, of course, relaxing at our Bed and Breakfasts.
 If you need an idea or two, check out some of our recent blogs all about fall.

 While fall colors are truly the highlight of this season, there's more to October than fall colors.
 How about giving yourself a bit of a fright this season?
 It's the perfect time to visit a Wisconsin Bed and Breakfast and to push those boundaries a little while enjoying a haunted adventure or two!
 As you make your plans, be sure to use our convenient search tool to find your perfect Wisconsin lodging.
+Our Inns are ranked as some of the top places to stay in Wisconsin - and for good reasons!

 12 of the Most Haunted Places in Wisconsin